Azure/azure-event-hubs-for-kafka/README.md

 There is no exception or error when this happens, but the Kafka logs will show that the consumers are stuck trying to re-join the group and assign partitions.
 There are a few possible fixes here:

- * Ensure that all consumers are using unique client IDs by setting the `client.id` property for each consumer client.
- * Make sure that your `session.timeout.ms` and `request.timeout.ms` are set to the recommended value of 60000.
+ * Make sure that your `request.timeout.ms` is at least the recommended value of 60000 and your `session.timeout.ms` is at least the recommended value of 30000.
 Having these too low could cause consumer timeouts which then cause rebalances (which then cause more timeouts which then cause more rebalancing...).

 ### Compression / Message Format Version issue